javaee/javamail/doc/release/README.txt

 Problems?
 ---------

-Our web page at http://java.sun.com/products/javamail has a pointer to the FAQ that includes information on protocols supported, installation problems, etc.
+The JavaMail FAQ at http://www.oracle.com/technetwork/java/javamail/faq/ includes information on protocols supported, installation problems, debugging tips, etc.

 See the NOTES.txt file for information on how to report bugs.